Help & Advice Articles, Videos and How-to-Guides

 This guide is split in two – one section helps you spot damp and avoid damp properties and the second is for those of you who are already living in damp properties and want to take action to get it sorted.

-As specialists in dealing with damp, Permagard want to help you spot damp and judge how bad it is so that you make the right decision when it comes to choosing a student property.
+As specialists in dealing with damp, Permagard want to help you spot damp and judge how bad it is.
+This way you can make an informed decision when it comes to choosing a student property.

-How to spot damp before moving into your student house
+How to spot damp when viewing a student house

 When you are looking around a potential property, there are a few key areas where you should check for the tell tale signs of damp.
 Problems with damp aren’t always found until it’s too late but this should help.